leo20826/oj-uci-docs/docs/site/managing_problems.md

 ## Editing test data

-Internally, the VNOJ uses a YAML-based format for describing problem data, which you may read about [here](/problem_format/problem_format.md#problem-format).
+Internally, the K23OJ uses a YAML-based format for describing problem data, which you may read about [here](/problem_format/problem_format.md#problem-format).
 The site provides an interface for managing problem data, removing the need to drop down to YAML configuration for most problems.

 On the problem page, click the _Edit test data_ link to open up the test data editor.